javadr/quera-bundle/README.md

 <p align="center"><img src="images/setlang.png" alt="language list"/></p>

 The program saves the chosen languages into `config.yaml` file and then reuses it afterward without any question.
 To reconfigure the desired languages, the `--config` option should be used.
+It also saves the `username` and `password` into the config file, thus `user` and `pass` is mandatory for the first run.

 ### [`qbgentest`] Test Case Generator